Psychotherapist Vs. Psychologist: What Is the Difference & When Should I See One?

 • Addressing trauma, addiction, grief, anxiety, depression, and interpersonal conflicts,

-• Helping clients manage stress,
+• Aiding clients in managing stress,

 • Improving patients’ communication skills,